 Real capital: Wealth that can be represented in financial terms, such as savings account balances, financial securities, and real estate.

-Real cash flow: A cash flow is expressed in real terms if the current, or date 0, purchasing power of the cash flow is given.
+Real cash flow: A cash flow is expressed in real terms if the current, or date 0,the purchasing power of the cash flow is given.

 Real exchange rates: Exchange rates that have been adjusted for the inflation differential between two countries.